briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-5. _(E)_ Nothing in this section limits the authority of the Municipality to abate or partially abate penalties or interest imposed under this section when the Tax Administrator determines, in the Tax Administrator’s sole discretion, that such abatement is appropriate.
+5. _(E)_ Nothing in this section limits the authority of the Municipality to abate or partially abate penalties or interest imposed under this section when the Tax Administrator determines, in the Tax Administrator's sole discretion, that such abatement is appropriate.

 6. _(F)_ By the 31st day of October of each year the Municipality shall publish